 JR Central’s advert for the new N700S.

 Dramatic picture of the new N700S passing through a short tunnel on the Tokaido Shinkansen.
 Note the inner anti-derailment rails which are being fitted to all parts of the Shinkansen.
-Source: Shanghai Eye
+Source: Shanghai Eye (Note: News article has been deleted however a copy can be seen at Internet Archive whilst an archived image is used here.)

 In retrospect here’s the first ever N700S set to be seen in public two years ago.
 Over a number of nights each car from that set was towed in the road during a transfer at Hamamatsu and hordes of rail enthusiasts were out to see these despite the late hour this was taking place!